-Tips for Choosing the Best Whistleblower Attorney for Your Whistleblower Award or Whistleblower Retaliation Claim
+Choosing the Best Whistleblower Attorney for Your Whistleblower Reward or Whistleblower Retaliation Claim

 There is no shortage of whistleblower law firms and whistleblower attorneys to choose from.
-Whistleblowers seeking representation should carefully evaluate their options to ensure that they are securing an experienced and effective team for their whistleblower award or whistleblower retaliation claim.
+Whistleblowers seeking representation should carefully evaluate their options to ensure that they are securing an experienced and effective team for their whistleblower reward or whistleblower retaliation claim to maximize their recovery.
 Here are a few tips to consider when choosing a whistleblower law firm.

 Next, whistleblowers should assess the attorney’s responsiveness.
 If an attorney takes a considerable amount of time to respond to an inquiry about representation, whistleblowers should expect the same (if not longer) response time if they hire that attorney.